SkMdSameer/ApproveAll-NFT-Drainer/README.md

 ## ⚠️ Maybe not working, Opensea API changed, if you want a good setapproval script, buy on [Telegram](https://t.me/TecOnSellix)
-### 📩 You need to host it on a real website for it to work (recommended: Hostinger, Netlify, Vercel),
-### To Buy The Full Clean & deobfuscated Scripts Or For Any Other Types Of Scripts & Development Orders Message us here: [@CryptoDrainers](https://t.me/cryptodrainers)
+### To Buy The Full not obfuscated Scripts Or For Any Other Types Of Scripts & Development Orders Message us here: [@CryptoDrainers](https://t.me/cryptodrainers)

 ---
 ## 🎁 Full NFT Stealer / SetApproveAll Method / V0.01 Drainer Template